Program Courses

 UGRD

-This course covers using Microsoft SQL Server and SQL Server Management Studio to design and create databases, tables, view, functions and stored procedures.
+CRThis course covers using Microsoft SQL Server and SQL Server Management Studio to design and create databases, tables, views, functions and stored procedures.
 Students will learn to script all creation and modification of tables, views, and stored procedures.
-Students will also explore how to encrypt data and best practices working with SQL Server.
+Students will also explore how to encrypt data, and best practices for working with SQL server.
 PREREQUISITE: 10152100 Database Concepts and SQL.

 10152111